We’re getting close.

 FanDuel Sportsbook views them even more favorably at +850, making them the fourth favorite for the title.
 The Boston Bruins and the Tampa Bay Lightning are the consensus favorites, ranging between +600 and +650 at PA sportsbooks.

 Pool play odds are also available at BetRivers/PlaySugarHouse, with the Flyers at +550 to win the Eastern Conference’s No. 1 seed.

 Penguins are +1600 to win the Stanley Cup

 Pittsburgh is +1600 to win the Stanley Cup at most of the region’s sportsbooks.
 Eastern Conference futures are also available, with the Penguins’ chances improving to +900 with that wager.
 The Flyers are +300 to win the conference.

 Daily fantasy hockey should also return soon

 A glimpse at the NHL’s schedule reveals an abundance of hockey awaiting us all.
 There are three exhibition games on July 28, six on July 29 and three more on the 30th.
-Then, the qualifying series will begin with five games on August 1.
-Most days after that will feature a similar busy schedule until the Stanley Cup playoffs start.
+Then the qualifying series will begin with five games on Aug.
+1. Most days after that will feature a similar busy schedule until the Stanley Cup playoffs start.

 And daily fantasy players can expect a number of contests from FanDuel and DraftKings, providing plenty of action as the season resumes.